ezachrisen/indigo/guide.md

 res, err := engine.Eval(...)
 ```

 Readers and writers of the Vault do not need to obtain or release a mutex lock.
-The reader can hold on to the rule for as long as it needs it, maybe run a long batch process.
+The reader can hold on to the rule for as long as it needs it.

 ***
 </br>